mai-space/pwa-cranach-digital-archive/README.md

   - Image View Images (will be removed from caching)

 #### To-Do:
-- Service-Worker Improvements (See Comments)
+- Service-Worker Improvements (see comments)
 - Page Styling from/with @inf166
   - New Navigation Issues
   - Image View !!!